Charli Robinson: Radio presenter

-On 5 December 2011, it was announced that Charli was signed to host the Sea FM Gold Coast breakfast show in 2012 with Simon "Baggs" Baggott and Paul "Galey" Gale.
+On 5 December 2011, it was announced that Robinson was signed to host the Sea FM Gold Coast breakfast show in 2012 with Simon Baggott and Paul Gale.

 Personal life

 Robinson married her childhood partner, Brent Delaney, in 2003.
 The pair separated in 2009 after six years together.

 In February 2016, Robinson revealed that she and her partner of five years, Justin Kirkpatrick, had separated.

 In August 2018, Robinson and partner Liam Talbot announced they were expecting their first child.

-On 27 December 2018, Robinson and Talbot welcomed a baby girl, Kensington Claire Talbot.

-On 13 October 2019, Robinson and her partner, Liam Talbot, became engaged at Mount Panorama.

-On 20 July 2020, Robinson and Talbot welcomed their second child, another baby girl, Theadora Elle Talbot.
+Their daughter was born on 27 December 2018.
+Robinson and Talbot became engaged at Mount Panorama on 13 October 2019, and on 20 July 2020 they had a second daughter.

 Filmography

 Dancing with the Stars performances

 In late 2008, Robinson competed in the eighth season of Dancing with the Stars.
 Robinson's partner was Csaba Szirmai, one of the show's resident professional dancers.